zladovan/monorepo/README.md

 ### How dependencies affects job triggering

 To respect dependencies between projects jobs are triggered in multiple rounds.
-For each round one or more jobs are triggered and only when all jobs are succesfuly finished next round is processed.
+For each round one or more jobs are triggered and only when all jobs are successfully finished next round is processed.
 Even if there is only one failed job all next rounds are skipped and whole build is failed.

 ## Special commands

-Commit message can contain some special words which if found can modify default building behaviour.
+Commit message can contain some special words which if found can modify default building behavior.

 Supported commands:
  - **[rebuild-all]** - build all projects instead of only changed

 ## Implementation

-Whole logic is implemented as bunch of [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts under directory `.circleci`.
+Whole logic is implemented as bunch of [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts under directory `tools/ci`.
 Every script can be run directly and it should output some documentation when it requires some parameters.

+Implementation is split to core logic and plugins for different CI tools.
+Core logic can be found under `tools/ci/core` and plugins are under `tools/ci/plugins`.

 ### Which one is main script

-Main script is `.circleci/build.sh` and it is only thing started from build job.
+Main script is `tools/ci/core/build.sh` and it is only thing started from build job.

 ### Are there any non-standard tools used